DennisGross/COOL-MCv1/README.md

 11. Benchmarking
 12. Manual Installation

-## Getting Started with COOL-MC
+## Getting Started with COOL-MC (Latest Release)
 We assume that you have docker installed and that you run the following commands in the root of this repository:
-1. Download the docker container [here](https://drive.google.com/file/d/1X_3UERGPepC76MI060_VJkJXiEkA5MI3/view?usp=sharing).
+1. Download the docker container [here](https://drive.google.com/file/d/10C3PkC6uU0M-FEY58zeVOER8CK9zUO3L/view?usp=sharing).
 2. Load the docker container: `docker load --input coolmc.tar`
 3. Create a project folder: `mkdir projects`
 4. Run the docker container: `docker run --user "$(id -u):$(id -g)" -v "$(pwd)/projects":/projects -v "$(pwd)/prism_files":/prism_files -it coolmc bash`